Domesticated plants and animals of Austronesia: Cordyline fruticosa (ti)

 In Island Melanesia, ti are regarded as sacred by various Austronesian-speaking peoples and are used in rituals for protection, divination, and fertility.
 Among the Kwaio people, red ti are associated with feuding and vengeance, while green ti are associated with ancestor spirits, markers of sacred groves, and wards against evil.
 The Kwaio cultivate these varieties around their communities.
 Among the Maenge people of New Britain, ti leaves are worn as everyday skirts by women.
 The color and size of leaves can vary by personal preference and fashion.
 New cultivars with different colors are traded regularly and strands of ti are grown near the village.
-Red leaves can only worn by women past puberty.
+Red leaves can only be worn by women past puberty.
 Ti is also the most important plant in magic and healing rituals of the Maenge.
 Some ti cultivars are associated with supernatural spirits and have names and folklore around them.
 In Vanuatu, Cordyline leaves, known locally by the Bislama name nanggaria, are worn tucked into a belt in traditional dances like Māʻuluʻulu, with different varieties having particular symbolic meanings.
 Cordylines are often planted outside nakamal buildings.
 In Fiji, red ti leaves are used as skirts for dancers and are used in rituals dedicated to the spirits of the dead.
 They are also planted around ceremonial buildings used for initiation rituals.

 In Micronesia, ti leaves are buried under newly built houses in Pohnpei to ward off malign sorcery.
 In instances of an unknown death, shamans in Micronesia communicate with the dead spirit through ti plants, naming various causes of death until the plant trembles.
 There is also archaeological evidence that the rhizomes of the plants were eaten in the past in Guam prior to the Latte Period.

 In Polynesia, green ti were cultivated widely for food and religious purposes.
 They are commonly planted around homes, in sacred places (including marae and heiau), and in grave sites.
 The leaves are also carried as a charm when traveling and the leaves are used in rituals that communicate with the species.
 Like in Southeast Asia, they are widely believed to protect against evil spirits and bad luck; as well as having the ability to host spirits of dead people, as well as nature spirits.